arthur-vilela/PP2-emotion-match/README.md

 ### Lighthouse

 - Lighthouse in devtools indicated a high accessibility score.
-- Performance score varied minimally when analysing  the `mobile` or `desktop` versions.
+- Performance scores varied minimally when analysing  the `mobile` or `desktop` versions.

 #### Mobile